apache/doris/docs/en/sql-reference-v2/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE.md

     * `replication_num`

         Number of copies.
 The default number of copies is 3.
 If the number of BE nodes is less than 3, you need to specify that the number of copies is less than or equal to the number of BE nodes.

+        After version 0.15, this attribute will be automatically converted to the `replica_allocation` attribute, such as:

+        `"replication_num" = "3"` will be automatically converted to `"replica_allocation" = "tag.location.default:3"`

+    * `replica_allocation`

+         Set the copy distribution according to Tag.
+This attribute can completely cover the function of the `replication_num` attribute.

     * `storage_medium/storage_cooldown_time`